giampaolo/psutil/docs/api.rst

   .. attribute:: pid

-    The process PID.
-This is the only (read-only) attribute of the class.
+    The process PID as a read-only property.

   .. attribute:: attrs